-The form and content of planning applications are set out within the Town and Planning (Applications) Regulations 1988 (the 1988 Applications Regulations), the Town and Country Planning Act 1990 (the 1990 Act), the Town and Country Planning (Development Management Procedure) (England) Order 2010 (DMPO) and within the Department for Communities and Local Government's (DCLG) Guidance on the Information Requirements and validation - March 2010.
+The form and content of planning applications are set out within the Town and Country Planning (Applications) Regulations 1988 (the 1988 Applications Regulations), the Town and Country Planning Act 1990 (the 1990 Act), the Town and Country Planning (Development Management Procedure) (England) Order 2010 (DMPO) and within the Department for Communities and Local Government's (DCLG) Guidance on the Information Requirements and validation - March 2010.
 For the purposes of this document, a planning application is an application for outline or full planning permission, for approval of reserved matters pursuant to an outline permission, an application pursuant to Section 73 of the 1990 Act to carry out a development other than in accordance with conditions previously attached to a planning permission or Section 73A of the 1990 Act for development already carried out.
-Reference to other applications includes applications for the Non-material amendments to planning permissions, Lawful Development Certificates (either for existing or proposed use or development), applications for the extension of time for implementing planning permissions and applications for the discharge of conditions attached to planning permissions (details pursuant applications).
+Reference to other applications includes applications for the Non-material amendments to planning permissions.
+Lawful Development Certificates (either for existing or proposed use or development) and applications for the discharge of conditions attached to planning permissions (details pursuant applications).